 Vocal Autotune Demystified

-Autotune of vocals, or any other monophonic instrument, is very different to what it used to be in the recording studio.
-These days, there are many methods and tools available for tuning the pitch of a vocal.
+Autotune of vocals, or any other monophonic instrument, is a lot different to what it used to be in the recording studio.
+These days there are many methods and tools available for tuning the pitch of a vocal.
 In this article we hope to shed some light on the touchy area of vocal pitch correction.
 We hope that this will make clients more aware of what services are available to them when they record in our Sydney recording studio, Crash Symphony Productions.

 Pitch Correction Tools